-Rodrigo Gordillo CIM® has been President of ReSolve Global since 2021, prior to which he was a Co-Founder, President, Secretary, and Portfolio Manager of ReSolve Canada from 2015 to 2020; Portfolio Manager at Dundee Private Wealth from 2014 to 2015; Portfolio Manager at Macquarie Private Wealth (Canada) from 2011 to 2014; Investment Advisor at Macquarie Private Wealth (Canada) from 2006 to 2011.
+Rodrigo Gordillo CIM® has been President of ReSolve Global since 2021, prior to which he was a Co-Founder, President, Managing Director and Portfolio Manager of ReSolve Canada from 2015 to 2020; Portfolio Manager at Dundee Private Wealth from 2014 to 2015; Portfolio Manager at Macquarie Private Wealth (Canada) from 2011 to 2014; Investment Advisor at Macquarie Private Wealth (Canada) from 2006 to 2011.
 Mr. Gordillo is a Chartered Investment Manager[®].

-Adam Butler, Chief Investment Officer for the Futures Trading Advisor (ReSolve Global) - Return Stacked Bonds & Managed Futures ETF and the Subsidiary
+Adam Butler, Chief Investment Officer for the Futures Trading Advisor (ReSolve Global) - Return Stacked[®] Bonds & Futures Yield ETF, Return Stacked[®] U.S. Stocks & Futures Yield ETF, and Return Stacked[®] U.S. Stocks & Managed Futures ETF and their respective Subsidiaries